Salem, Oregon

 *Some exceptions to the age-range if the young person is finishing up high school through alternative programs that extend beyond 18 years old.

-Youth Leadership Program Impact Award
+Youth Program Impact Award

 An award recognizing an outstanding teen leadership program such as student government, ASB, mentorship and outreach, or other.
 Program can be on or off campus, and has provided a significant impact with their school, neighborhoods, or community.